Follow Our Blog!

 We thought we’d hug the Virginia shore as we made our way up into the Chesapeake, but the weather forecast didn’t look good for crossing the Bay to Rock Hall in the near future, so we took advantage of the weather at hand and crossed over to Crisfield on Thursday (May 9) and then proceeded to follow the exact same path we traveled last year - Crisfield to an anchorage in the Honga River and then to an anchorage near Queenstown just south of Kent Narrows.
 This put us in Rock Hall on Sunday, May 12.

 We love Rock Hall.
 Such a friendly small town.
 We have already many memories of this place.
 This is where my cousin Denny lives.
 This is where we first ate soft shell crabs.
-This is the where Tommie jumped ship and where half the town kept an eye out for her for two weeks, and where the local feral feline caretaker lent us traps to catch her.
+This is where Tommie jumped ship and where half the town kept an eye out for her for two weeks, and where the local feral feline caretaker lent us traps to catch her.
 Denny was there to greet us, and came back later in the afternoon with his wife Laura so we could all go out to dinner and catch up on what’s been happening since we saw them last.

 Dan & Bonnie.
 Notice the Lewis R French sweatshirts!